 REGULATORY IMPACT ANALYSIS STATEMENT

-The “One-for-One” Rule does not apply to these regulations and this Order, as there is no change in administrative costs to business.
+The “One-for-One” Rule does not apply, as there is no change to administrative costs assumed by business.

 Small business lens

-The small business lens does not apply to these regulations and this Order as there are no costs imposed on business.
+The small business lens does not apply, as there is no change to costs assumed by small business.